SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_CM_Collector.md

 # Telenet CM Collector

-The **Telenet CM Collector** is part of the CPE setup, and works together with the **Telenet CPE Manager**, **Telenet STB Collector** and **Telenet eMTA Collector** driver.
-This driver is responsible for the polling of the CMs.
+The **Telenet CM Collector** is part of the CPE setup, and works together with the **Telenet CPE Manager**, **Telenet STB Collector** and **Telenet eMTA Collector** connector.
+This connector is responsible for the polling of the CMs.

 ## About

-This driver will poll all the CMs in two poll cycles:
+This connector will poll all the CMs in two poll cycles:

 - one fast poll cycle that will poll all CMs over a 15-minute period.
 - one slow poll cycle that will poll all CMs over a 24-hour period.